Lou Berney: Nominations and awards

 Before working in screenwriting, Paramount Pictures awarded Berney a fellowship.
 With Gutshot Straight, Berney was nominated for the 2011 Barry Award in the Best First Mystery/Crime Novel category.
 In 2013, Whiplash River received a nomination for the Best Paperback Original category as part of the Anthony Awards and Edgar Awards.
 With The Long and Faraway Gone, Berney was nominated for the Los Angeles Times Book Prize for Mystery/Thriller in 2016.

 That year, Berney received the 2016 Macavity Award in the Best Mystery Novel category.
 In the Best Paperback Original categories for 2016, Berney also won the Anthony, Barry, and Edgar awards.
 The Long and Faraway Gone was on the longlist for the Dublin Literary Award in 2017.

 For November Road, Berney received the Hammett Award in 2019.
 In the Best Novel category, Berney received the Macavity and Anthony Awards in 2019.
 At the Barry Awards, Berney won the 2019 Best Mystery/Crime Novel category and was nominated for the Best Mystery/Crime Novel of the Decade award in 2020.
-In awards held by the Crime Writer's Association during 2020, November Road was a Gold Dagger nominee and won the CWA Ian Fleming Steel Dagger.
+In awards held by the Crime Writers' Association during 2020, November Road was a Gold Dagger nominee and won the CWA Ian Fleming Steel Dagger.
+At the Oklahoma Book Awards, both The Long and Faraway Gone and November Road won the fiction category during the 2010s.

+Dark Ride was Longlisted for the 2025 International Dublin Literary Award.